James J. Montague: New York

 Later in Montague's career, he joined the Bell Syndicate, working out of the editorial room of the New York Herald Tribune.
 The syndicate distributed both Montague's poems and light fiction pieces, all under his own copyright.
 One example is "No Appreciation for This Bard," about an out-of-work press agent, which was published in The Washington Post of January 27, 1924.
 According to The New York Times, Montague wrote six poetry columns a week for nearly 25 years; at this rate, he produced more than 7,500 examples of "More Truth Than Poetry" over his career.

 Politics

 In addition to writing "More Truth Than Poetry," Montague was keenly interested in the politics of his day.
-He covered New York City and New York State events for many years, including the 1913 impeachment trial of Governor William Sulzer and the 1915 libel case between Albany Times-Union owner and publisher William Barnes Jr., and former President Theodore Roosevelt."Theodore Roosevelt and the Barnes Libel Case: A Reappraisal" John Robert Greene, Presidential Studies Quarterly, Winter 1989.
-Accessed January 14, 2012 Because Montague worked for Hearst, who had no liking of Roosevelt, he had to exercise caution when covering the trial.
+He covered New York City and New York State events for many years, including the 1913 impeachment trial of Governor William Sulzer and the 1915 libel case between Albany Times-Union owner and publisher William Barnes Jr., and former President Theodore Roosevelt.
+Because Montague worked for Hearst, who had no liking of Roosevelt, he had to exercise caution when covering the trial.
 In Eugene Thwing's 1919 book The Life and Meaning of Theodore Roosevelt, the author wrote: